jimmyangel/hildemorin/content/blog/2018-05-31-wrapping-up-spring-2018-workshops-curves-and-more.md

 We piece curves, skinny ... very skinny lines, make and insert solvy lace, assemble asymmetrical circles, add 3D flanges, all using an improvisational approach.

-Here are a few sample works, from top to bottom and left to right, the works of: Leslie, Brooke, Regina, Bobbie, Leann, Darlene and Noranne.
+Here are a few sample works.
+From top to bottom and left to right, the creations of: Leslie, Brooke, Regina, Bobbie, Leann, Darlene and Noranne.

 <img class="img-responsive" src="/images/uploads/blog-2018-spring-classes-kalispell-1.jpg">